dcunited001/dcunited001.github.io/_drafts/2016-08-17-from-the-parapets-of-alexandria-ethics-of-censorship.md

 networking to the outside.
 So no, a social movement like that would not be born in those conditions because it could not possibly be.

+categories of reasons & benefits/drawbacks of censorship

+#### Reasons/Analysis For Factions Wanting Censorship

+- profit & market/IP control
+- to prevent technological disaster
+  - by assessing capabilities of people
+- to prevent/control the spread of info
+  - particularly that which may undermine social institutions
+  - to prevent hysteria in the middle of a crisis
+- to isolate people by controlling the social connections b/w people
+  - managing HUMINT networks
+- managing SIGINT/MASINT networks & data flow
+  - reactive/proactive SIGINT & MASINT
+    - implying the use of social media & SEO
+- for general social engineering
+  - to encourage people to access some topics over others
+  - to encourage some behaviors and discourage others
+- to totally lock down access to information sources
+  - to monitor

+#### Reasons/Analysis For Factions Wanting Censorship

 So, we see some major forces driving the debate around free speech.
 - is there a better term than "forces" ?
 - corporate forces (seeking to establish a cartel/monopolism/etc